 Knaresborough is a quaint market town in North Yorkshire, not far from Harrogate.
 Its cobbled streets, stone steps, hidden alleyways, tea rooms and tranquil riverside make it perfect for a day out or a weekend away with your loved one.

-There are plenty of romantic things to do in Knaresborough, from strolling through the Bebra gardens to admiring the views from Knaresborough castle, exploring Mother Shipton’s Cave or simply enjoying the riverside with an ice cream in hand.
-But the ultimate romantic activity is to hire a rowing boat.
-Take turns to row each other along the river, passing under the iconic Victorian viaduct.
+There are plenty of romantic things to do in Knaresborough.
+Stroll through the Bebra gardens, admire the views from Knaresborough castle, explore Mother Shipton’s Cave, or simply enjoy the riverside with an ice cream in hand.
+The best is to hire a rowing boat and take turns rowing each other along the river, passing under the iconic Victorian viaduct.

 York, Yorkshire